Treatment of Pain

 • Younger age (< 45)

-Screening tools can help identify patients at higher risk of opioid use disorder; the opioid risk tool (ORT) may be the best.
+Screening tools can help identify patients at higher risk of opioid use disorder; a commonly used example is the opioid risk tool (ORT).
 However, no risk assessment tool is sufficient to determine whether treating a patient with opioids is safe or has a low risk.
 Therefore, all patients being treated with opioids should be monitored closely during treatment to make sure opioid therapy is used safely.

 Routine monitoring should include periodic unannounced urine drug screens to check for the presence of the prescribed drug and absence of illicit drugs.

 Unannounced screens are more likely to identify aberrant use or misuse but are more challenging to incorporate into a clinic's workflow.
-Current recommendations are to do urine drug screens as follows:
+Current recommendations are to do urine drug testing as follows:

 • At initial prescription